- Pain in your forehead

 You likely can treat your tension headache yourself.
 Try taking an over-the-counter pain reliever such as acetaminophen (Panadol, Tylenol), aspirin (Bayer, Buffrin), or ibuprofen (Advil, Motrin, Nuprin).
 Sometimes a nap will do the trick, too.

-If you take medicine daily and your headaches aren’t going away, tell your doctor.
+If you take medicine 2-3 times per week and your headaches aren’t going away, tell your doctor.
 They may be able to give you a prescription or a referral to a headache specialist.

 While migraine symptoms vary from person to person, a common place for migraine pain to start is in your temples.
 The pulsating pain may spread to both temples but often stays on just one side of your head.